GAME RESULTGame Result

 FW 11 Amaral

-Struggling with Omiya's compact football
+Struggling with Omiya's compact soccer

 The current season's record against Omiya is 3 wins in 3 matches, with 0 goals conceded and a shutout.
 However, Omiya, who has been improving in the past few matches, showed their momentum in this game as well.
 At the beginning of the match, Tokyo actively attacked from the right side with Yukihiko and from the left side with Okuhara, utilizing their respective strengths and dominating the ball in Omiya's half.
 However, this dominance was short-lived.
 Omiya quickly adapted to the speed of the game, keeping their defensive line shallow and applying intense pressure forward.
 Tokyo tried to break through by quickly circulating the ball, but the rain that had been falling until just before the match affected the ground, causing the passes to be less accurate and only 3 of them succeeded.
 In response, Tokyo tried to send Okuhara and Kaburagi behind the defense line with long balls, but Omiya's defense was strong in aerial battles, and the simple and uncreative balls were easily repelled.
 The only chance worth mentioning was in the 33rd minute when Yukihiko passed to Almir on the right side, who then passed back to Yukihiko, and he took a forceful shot from a difficult angle.
 Other than that, Omiya's strengths were the only noticeable aspect of the game.
 When defending, Omiya did not aggressively chase after the forwards, instead concentrating their players near the center circle, and putting strong pressure on the Tokyo players when they entered that area.
 To enhance the press in this area, the defensive line was also kept shallow, maintaining a distance of about 20-30 meters between the forwards and the defensive line.
 Under the continuous intense press in this confined area, Tokyo, with Kagami and Kaburagi unable to become the focal points in the front line, and Almir and Yukihiko unable to make effective passes to break through, struggled to create attacking opportunities.
 Frustrated, defender Fujiyama attempted to dribble forward, but even if he managed to get past two players, he was stopped by the third.
 On the other hand, when Omiya won the ball, their midfielders Ukai and Iwase became the starting points of the attack, quickly feeding the ball to the forwards.
 On the left side, midfielder Harasaki kept the ball and timed his passes with the overlapping runs of the speedy and attacking-minded left back Okamoto, who delivered accurate crosses.
 In the midfield, Mark moved around freely, distributing the ball with minimal touches to build up the attack.
 Omiya quickly transitioned from defense to attack, displaying a fast-paced style of soccer with few touches overall, overwhelming Tokyo.

-Tokyo fights back with the introduction of KING・Amaral!
+Tokyo fights back with KING Amaral's entry!

 Tokyo struggled to create a foundation for attacking in the first half and was instead troubled by counterattacks after losing the ball.
 However, they gradually started to fight back in the second half.
 With superior stamina, Tokyo launched intense attacks right from the start of the second half.
 Omiya's left full-back, Okamoto, occasionally caused trouble with his attacking participation, but Tokyo's strong concentration, led by Komine and Sandro, managed to repel the threats.
 On the contrary, Okamoto's forward movement created space, allowing Yukihiko and Umeyama to make runs and create more chances.
 This is where Tokyo starts to move.
 Amaral, the "KING OF TOKYO," is brought on.
 Since injuring his left ankle in the Nabisco Cup match against Kashima on October 6th, the ace player returned to the pitch after about a month.
 Despite the lingering injury and having only played in a couple of practice matches, his presence and precise technique were still exceptional.
 Previously, Tokyo struggled to establish a foundation in the forward line, but with Amaral's ball retention, they gained more attacking opportunities and the full-backs were able to join the attack frequently.
 Additionally, Amaral was closely marked by Yan from Omiya, creating space in the center when Amaral drifted to the side, which was effectively utilized for crosses.
 In the 27th minute, Yukihiko passed to Amaral, in the 30th minute, Yukihiko passed to Umeyama, in the 35th minute, Aumier passed to Yukihiko, and in the 37th minute, Aumier passed to Amaral, creating a series of chances.
 The hot line between Yukihiko and Umeyama, who repeatedly broke through the right side, posed a threat to the opponents.
 In the 43rd minute, Umeyama delivered a perfect cross, and Amaral leaped to head the ball, but unfortunately, it hit the crossbar.
 In stoppage time, Shinjo received a direct pass from Yukihiko and passed it to Amaral in the center.
 Amaral controlled the ball and took a sharp shot, but it was caught by the goalkeeper.
 The remaining 25 minutes of the second half, after Amaral's introduction, were completely dominated by Tokyo, and they showed the potential to score.
 However, the match ended 0-0 and went into extra time.